Boosting Gesture Recognition with an Automatic Gesture Annotation Framework: Experiments and Analysis

 \subsection{Evaluation Datasets}

-In order to ensure a thorough evaluation of our Model, we perform our experiments on two publicly available datasets, SHREC'2021~\cite{caputo2021shrec} and Online DHG~\cite{SHREC2017De}.
+In order to ensure a thorough evaluation of our framework, we perform our experiments on two publicly available datasets.
 These datasets consist of sequences of unsegmented gesture data, encompassing various types of gestures.
+The specific details of the two datasets are as follows:

+\begin{enumerate} \item \textbf{SHREC'2021~\cite{caputo2021shrec}}: The dataset utilized in this study consists of 18 distinct gesture classes belonging to various types.
+It comprises a total of 180 gesture sequences, each carefully designed to incorporate 3 to 5 gestures, accompanied by additional semi-random hand movements labeled as non-gestures.
+The original dictionary comprises 18 gestures, encompassing both static and dynamic gestures. \item \textbf{Online DHG~\cite{SHREC2017De}}: The dataset used in this study comprises 14 distinct gesture classes from various categories.
+It consists of 280 sequences where each sequence contains 10 unsegmented gestures occurring sequentially.
+The data in this dataset is represented in the form of skeleton data, specifically capturing 22 joints for each hand skeleton.
+The skeleton data was collected using a Leap Motion device. \end{enumerate}

-The specific details of the two datasets are as follows: Both datasets already provided a predefined split between training and testing data.
+Both datasets already provided a predefined split between training and testing data.
 Thus, we conducted evaluations on the designated testing sets.